clientfirstai/CF-Better-Auth/Final_Project.md

 ### Dual-Plugin Architecture System

-Better-Auth implements a sophisticated dual-plugin system that ensures type safety and modularity:
+The authentication system implements a sophisticated dual-plugin system that ensures type safety and modularity:

 #### Server Plugin Interface